Pennsylvania & New Jersey

 If an employer is treating you differently because you are disabled you should take immediate action.

 Under the Americans with Disabilities Act (“ADA”), an employer may not treat a person differently because they are disabled, because they have a record of a disability, because they are associated with someone who has a disability, or even if the employer erroneously believes the person to be disabled.
 Accordingly, an employer cannot make a hiring, firing, promotion, compensation, or job training decision for one of those reasons.

-The ADA also recognizes that employer should provide “reasonable accommodations” to disabled employees so that they perform their job despite having a physical or mental impairment.
-In general, a reasonable accommodation is any change in the work environment or in the way things are customarily done that so that an individual with a disability can enjoy equal employment opportunities.
-Employers sometimes violate the ADA by failing to provide employees with reasonable accommodations, or by retaliating against them for requesting reasonable accommodations.
+The ADA also recognizes that employers should provide “reasonable accommodations” to disabled employees so that they perform their job despite having a physical or mental impairment.
+In general, a reasonable accommodation is any change in the work environment or in the way things are customarily done so that an individual with a disability can enjoy equal employment opportunities.
+Employers sometimes violate the ADA by failing to provide employees with reasonable accommodations or by retaliating against them for requesting reasonable accommodations.

 State and local laws provide similar protections to employees.